Dishant27/kaggle-MCP/kaggle_article.md

 1. **Node.js + Kaggle CLI**: Ensure you have the prerequisites (Node.js 16+ and the Kaggle CLI).
 2. **Authentication**: Connect your Kaggle credentials—either through the standard `kaggle.json` file or environment variables.
 3. **Install & Build**: A simple `npm install` followed by `npm run build`.
-4. **Configuration**: Add the server to your AI assistant's MCP configuration.
+4. **Configuration**: Add the server to your MCP-compatible AI assistant's configuration.

 With these four steps completed, the entire nature of your interaction with Kaggle transforms.
 Instead of commands and clicks, you can simply say: